1101 Old Testament Hebrew

 A study of the history and the Reformed principles of the interpretation of the Scriptures.
 Attention is also given to some modern critical methods.

 After introducing philosophy and logic, this course surveys many key Western philosophical ideas and debates with a view to how they have affected theology and vice versa.
-The course closes with a study of Reformed philosophy, in particular the (Dooyeweerdian) Philosophy of the Cosmonomic Idea and newer Reformed Epistemology of Alvin Plantinga, c.s.
+The course closes with a study of Reformed philosophy, in particular the (Dooyeweerdian) Philosophy of the Cosmonomic Idea and the newer Reformed Epistemology of Alvin Plantinga, c.s.

 1408 Introduction to Theology